lieuzhenghong/human-compactness/40_docs/mcmc_procedure.md

 resemble the types of plans that would be drawn in real life.
 As such, *even* if I found that optimally compact plans had greater spatial diversity, this would have very little bearing on redistricting policy.
-It's far more instructive to see whether the relationship holds in the plans that legislators could actually be expected to draw.
+It's far more instructive to see whether the relationship holds in the plans that a non-partisan committee could actually be expected to draw.

 ---